LoganNegley/Forked/README.md

 # Forked
 A React application on the front end that allows users to store recipes in one location while having the option to share their saved recipes with other users.

+You can test out the applications with logging in with: usernaem = test password = test

+Or feel free to make your own account with signing up!

 # Back-end endpoints